Changes in smell can be a sign of COVID-19 and Lyme disease

+Changes in smell have been described in COVID-19 and Lyme disease.
 According to Parma and colleagues, “A sudden loss of smell [and] taste is consistent with the now typical presentation of COVID-19 symptoms, it is highly probable that COVID-19 infection is the main reason of their smell and taste change.”

-The loss of smell is not unique to COVID-19.
 Patients with other illnesses, including Lyme disease, frequently report the same phenomenon.
 An impaired or heightened sense of smell has been described in patients suffering from neurological disorders, like Alzheimer’s and Parkinson’s disease, autoimmune diseases, fibromyalgia, and Lyme disease.

 A decreased sense (hyposmia) or loss of smell has been described in patients diagnosed with fibromyalgia.
 These patients had “significantly lower thresholds of smell compared to healthy controls,” writes Amital et al.